The Change-Up poster

 Structural Analysis

-The inciting incident occurs at 13 minutes when After getting drunk together at a bar, Dave and Mitch urinate in a magical fountain while simultaneously wishing they had each other's lives.
-The fountain mysteriously responds with lights and trembling.
-The next morning, they wake up in each other's bodies - the body swap has occurred..
+The inciting incident occurs at 13 minutes when After a night of drinking, Dave and Mitch drunkenly urinate in a magical fountain while simultaneously wishing they had each other's lives.
+Lightning strikes and a mysterious force activates..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 Emotional Journey